World No. 2 Coke bottler profit hit by austerity, costs

 CCH's total sales volumes dropped by 2 percent year-on-year to 1.01 billion cases.
 But sales rose for a fourth consecutive quarter by 1 percent to 3.43 billion euros.

 The company took commercial and marketing initiatives, such as more creative packaging to squeeze more sales out of each case sold, Lois said.
-It has also been expanding for years into non-sparkling beverages such as tea and health drinks.
+It also expanded into non-sparkling beverages such as tea and health drinks.

 These moves helped the company maintain or increase its market volume share in sparkling beverages in most of its markets, including Italy, Switzerland, Austria, Russia, Ukraine, Romania and Bulgaria.